This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Nimman Night markets, Chiang Mai

-There are several night markets in Nimman, Chiang Mai.
-The most well known (in terms of tourists) is the Rincome night market, located next right next door to the Maya shopping centre mall (you can even peer over from the roof terrace on Maya’s 6th floor to get a bird’s eye view of Rincome night market).
+The most well known Nimman night markets (in terms of tourists) are the Chiang Mai University Night Market and Rincome night market – the latter located next right next door to the Maya shopping centre mall (you can even peer over from the roof terrace on Maya’s 6th floor to get a bird’s eye view of Rincome night market).

 We visited Rimcome night market early one Tuesday evening (perhaps too early) and stayed until approx 6.30pm.
 Many of the stalls hadn’t opened and the food court was quite spartan, although we think it is the cheapest place in Chiang Mai for beers – 60 Baht for a large Chang Leo.

 There were around 10 food stalls open at Rincome market when we visited (November 2022) with dishes like Northern Thai sausage for 15 Baht.
 It was a mix of both locals and tourists attending Rincome Night Market (plus a lot of cats).
-Rincome night market is open daily (except Sunday) from 5pm till midnight.

 Langmor night market